Aarne–Thompson–Uther Index: Geographic relevance

+Themes excluded

 Author Pete Jordi Wood claims that topics related to homosexuality have been excluded intentionally from the type index.
-Similarly, folklorist Joseph P. Goodwin states that Thompson omitted "much of the extensive body of sexual and 'obscene' material", and that - as of 1995 - "topics like homosexuality are still largely excluded from the type and motif indexes."
+Similarly, folklorist Joseph P. Goodwin states that Thompson omitted "much of the extensive body of sexual and 'obscene' material", and that – as of 1995 – "topics like homosexuality are still largely excluded from the type and motif indexes."
+In a 2002 essay, Alan Dundes also criticized Thompson's handling of the folkloric subject material, which he considered to be "excessive prudery" and a form of censorship.

-In regards to the geographical criticism, it has been said that the ATU folktype index seems to concentrate on Europe and North Africa, or overrepresent Eurasia and North America.
-The catalogue appears to ignore or underrepresent, for example, Central Asia, a region from where, some scholars propose, may emerge new folktale types, previously not contemplated by the original catalogue, such as 's The Captive Khan and the Clever Daughter-in-Law (and variants) and The travelling girl and her helpful siblings, or Woman's Magical Horse, as named by researcher Veronica Muskheli of the University of Washington.

-In regards to the typological classification, some folklorists and tale comparativists have acknowledged singular tale types that, due to their own characteristics, would merit their own type.
-However, such tales have not been listed in the international folktale system, yet they exist in regional or national classifications.

-Use in folkloristics
+Distribution by origin

-A quantitative study, published by folklorist Sara Graça da Silva and anthropologist Jamshid J. Tehrani in 2016, tried to evaluate the time of emergence for the "Tales of Magic" (ATU 300–ATU 749), based on a phylogenetic model.
-They found four of them to belong to the Proto-Indo-European (PIE) stratum of magic tales:
+A quantitative study published by folklorist S. Graça da Silva and anthropologist J.J.
+Tehrani in 2016, tried to evaluate the time of emergence for the "Tales of Magic" (ATU 300–ATU 749), based on a phylogenetic model.
+They found four of them to belong to the Proto-Indo-European stratum of magic tales.